tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 | 0.1        			| 10  										| Final implementation parameters.
 The car is able to successfully navigate around the track.  |
 | 0.1				     	| 20									 	| The car cannot successfully navigate around the track.  |
 | 0.1					| 5										| The car cannot successfully navigate around the track. |

+A third order polynomial is fit to the waypoints using the polyfit function (see line 124 in main.cpp).
+This polynomial is useful in calculating cte and epsi.
+Before fitting the waypoints to the polynomial, the waypoints are converted to the car coordinates (see lines 102-115 in main.cpp).

+Latency is incorporated in the MPC algorithm by using the kinematic model to predict the state variables during the duration of the latency.
+The actuator values, steering angle and throttle value from the previous time step are used to propogate the car during the latency duration.
+The implmentation of the latency can be seen in lines 141-146 in main.cpp.
+The state variables after latency are then fed to the MPC algroithm (mpc.Solve) as initial conditions.

 ## Result
 ---